ACCESS-NRI/access-om3-configs/documentation/docs/pages/infrastructure/Optimisation.md

 The following describes the workflow to generate a suite of simulations that enable load balancing to be completed.
 We'll take the 100km RYF configuration as an example.

 ### 2.1 Modules
-To access [access-experiment-generator](https://github.com/ACCESS-NRI/access-experiment-generator) and [access-experiment-runner](https://github.com/ACCESS-NRI/access-experiment-runner), one needs to load `payu/dev` on Gadi:
+To access [access-experiment-generator](https://github.com/ACCESS-NRI/access-experiment-generator) and [access-experiment-runner](https://github.com/ACCESS-NRI/access-experiment-runner), one needs to load `payu/dev` (not `payu` at the moment) on Gadi:

 ```
 module purge